utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Convert from Unix epoch time into a specific date format

+The `$fromMillis()` function converts Unix epoch time into a different date format.
 See the formatting section below for details on date formatting.

 ### FQL